-Administration → Additional Information → General Features → Modifying Urgency, Impact, and Priority
+Administration → Preparing Applications for Use → General Features → Modifying Urgency, Impact, and Priority

 An item's Priority determines the sequence in which it will be addressed.
 High priority items should be addressed quickly and escalated up the organizational hierarchy, if necessary.
 Lower priority items can be addressed in a less urgent manner, and they should not be re-prioritized to expedite their resolution.

-The default Service Manager includes five levels of priority, with 1 being the highest priority and 5 being the lowest priority.
+The default SSM includes five levels of priority, with 1 being the highest priority and 5 being the lowest priority.

 The following table explains how the priority is determined based on impact and urgency: